-5. The following states must not be interrupted by any executable command; COMMAND INHIBIT or NOP commands must be applied on each positive clock edge during these states.
+5. The following states must not be interrupted by any executable command; DESELECT or NOP commands must be applied on each positive clock edge during these states.

 Refreshing: Starts with registration of an AUTO REFRESH command and ends when ^t RFC is met.
-Once ^t RFC is met, the SDRAM will be in the all banks idle state.
-Accessing mode register: Starts with registration of a LOAD MODE REGISTER command and ends when ^t MRD has been met.
+Once ^t RFC is met, the Mobile SDRAM will be in the all banks idle state.
+Accessing mode register: Starts with registration of an LMR command and ends when ^t MRD has been met.
 Once ^t MRD is met, the Mobile SDRAM will be in the all banks idle state.
-Precharging all: Starts with registration of a PRECHARGE ALL command and ends when ${}^{\rm t}{\rm RP}$ is met.
-Once ${}^{\rm t}{\rm RP}$ is met, all banks will be in the idle state.
+Precharging all: Starts with registration of a PRECHARGE ALL command and ends when ^t RP is met.
+Once ^t RP is met, all banks will be in the idle state.

-- 6. All states and sequences not shown are illegal or reserved. - 7.
+- 6. All states and sequences not shown are illegal or reserved - 7.
 Not bank-specific; requires that all banks are idle. - 8.
-Does not affect the state of the bank and acts as a NOP to that bank. - 9.
-READs or WRITEs listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 10.
-May or may not be bank-specific; if all banks are to be precharged, all must be in a valid state for precharging. - 11.
-This command is BURST TERMINATE when CKE is HIGH.
+May or may not be bank-specific; if all banks are to be precharged, all must be in a valid state for precharging. - 9.
+Not bank-specific; BURST TERMINATE affects the most recent READ or WRITE burst, regardless of bank. - 10.
+READs or WRITEs listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 11.
+Does not affect the state of the bank and acts as a NOP to that bank.